-- a.
-A student will be dismissed from the law school if: - (1) the student has failed a total of eight credit hours in two consecutive semesters: no more than four credit hours of F from the first year, first semester will count in the application of this rule; or - (2) the student's cumulative average at the end of the first semester is at or below 1.50; or - (3) the student's cumulative average at the end of the second, third, fourth, or fifth semesters is below 1.90; or - (4) the student has a semester grade point average of less than 1.67 in any two semesters; or - (5) the student's cumulative average is below 2.20 at the end of any semester and if, at the end of any previous semester, the student was placed on academic probation: - (6) the student has failed a required course twice; or - (7) the student's cumulative average is below 2.20 at the end of the student's final semester. - b.
-A student who would otherwise be dismissed under subparagraph 3.a.(5) will be allowed to continue for a second semester on academic probation if the student's grade point average for the first semester on academic probation, if repeated for the second semester on academic probation with a credit load of 12 credits, is sufficient to achieve the required cumulative average of 2.20 at the end of the second semester on academic probation.
-A student who is continued on academic probation is required to take the courses designated in regulation III.G.2.b. - c.
+- (3) the student's cumulative average at the end of the second, third, fourth, or fifth semesters is below 1.90; or - (4) the student has a semester grade point average of less than 1.67 in any two semesters; or - (5) the student's cumulative average is below 2.30 at the end of any semester and if, at the end of any previous semester, the student was placed on academic probation; - (6) the student has failed a required course twice; - (7) the student's cumulative average is below 2.30 at the end of the student's final semester; or - (8) the student has failed to provide all required official transcripts prior to October 15th, for students matriculating in the fall, or within four weeks of the date classes begin for students matriculating at any other time. - b.
+A student who would otherwise be dismissed under subparagraph 3.a.(5) will be allowed to continue for a second semester on academic probation if the student's grade point average for the first semester on academic probation, if repeated for the second semester on academic probation with a credit load of 12 credits, is sufficient to achieve the required cumulative average of 2.30 at the end of the second semester on academic probation.
+A student who is continued on academic probation is required to take the courses designated in regulation III.E.2.b. - c.
 A student who would otherwise be dismissed under subparagraph 3.a.(7) may petition the Committee on Standards to be allowed to continue on academic probation.
-No such petition will be granted absent clear and convincing evidence of - extraordinary circumstances beyond the student's control and unlikely to continue or recur prevented the student from maintaining a cumulative average of at least 2.20, and - (2) a realistic and specific academic plan to raise the cumulative average to 2.20 or above in one additional academic term. - d.
+No such petition will be granted absent clear and convincing evidence of - extraordinary circumstances beyond the student's control and unlikely to continue or recur prevented the student from maintaining a cumulative average of at least 2.30, and - (2) a realistic and specific academic plan to raise the cumulative average to 2.30 or above in one additional academic term. - d.
 Except as provided in subsection 3.c., a student who is academically dismissed cannot petition the Committee on Standards for readmission earlier than one year after the date of academic dismissal.
 The Committee will grant readmission only if it finds that the student has satisfactorily addressed the factors that contributed to the academic dismissal.
 If the Committee grants a petition for readmission, it may impose any conditions such as retaking some or all of the first-year courses, taking a reduced course load, or taking specific courses.
-This regulation may not be waived by the Committee on Standards.

-4. FOR PURPOSES OF REGULATIONS, III.G.2 AND III.G.3., summer session does not count as a permission to treat summer session as a residence semester.
-As a result, a student on academic probation is not required to achieve a cumulative grade point average of 2.20 unless summer is a residence semester for that student.
+This regulation may not be waived by the Committee on Standards. - 4.
+FOR PURPOSES OF REGULATIONS, III.E.2 AND III.E.3., summer session does not count as a permission to treat summer session as a residence semester.
+As a result, a student on academic probation is not required to achieve a cumulative grade point average of 2.30 unless summer is a residence semester for that student.
 See regulations III.A.7 and III.A.8.c.